-Regardless of whether you are a construction worker or office worker, being electrocuted or suffering injury in an electrical accident can make you incapable to work and earn a living for months or years to come.
-Our electrocution accident attorney in Philadelphia says that you may be able to seek compensation for your lost wages, loss of earning capacity, and other damages and losses if the electrical accident was caused due to someone else’s negligence or carelessness.
+Regardless of whether you are a construction worker or office worker, being electrocuted or suffering an injury in an electrical accident can make you incapable to work and earn a living for months or years to come.
+Our Electrocution Accident Attorney in Philadelphia says that you may be able to seek compensation for your lost wages, loss of earning capacity, and other damages and losses if the electrical accident was caused due to someone else’s negligence or carelessness.

 What happens after an electrocution accident

 Many electrocution survivors require life-long medical treatment in order to stay alive after an electrocution accident.
 In many cases, people die within 72 hours after a severe electrical accident.

 The severity of the injury caused by an electrical accident depends on the voltage, the amount of time the current passed through your body, and the pathway for that current (grounded surface or another electrical pathway).
 There are many things that happen to your body when a current enters your body in an electrocution accident.

 The most common injury associated with electrical shock-related accidents is internal and external burns.
 Besides burns, getting electrocuted can severely affect: